 Forensic Science: Definition, Principles, History and Ethics

-Definition, the six core principles, the Galton-Bertillon-Locard lineage, India's fingerprint-first history from Herschel 1858 to NFSU 2020, plus the ethics rules examiners actually test.
+Definition, the six core principles, the Galton-Bertillon-Locard lineage, India's fingerprint-first history from Herschel 1858 to NFSU 2020, plus the ethics rules every forensic analyst should know.

 Forensic science is the application of natural and physical sciences to questions of law, used to identify suspects, link people to scenes, and reconstruct events for a court of law.
 It draws on biology, chemistry, physics, computer science and medicine, but the courtroom is what makes it forensic rather than ordinary lab science.
 Six principles hold the field together: Locard's exchange, individuality, progressive change, comparison, analysis, and the rule that an expert states facts not advocacy.
 Indian practice is governed by the Bharatiya Sakshya Adhiniyam 2023 (BSA) for expert evidence, the Bharatiya Nagarik Suraksha Sanhita 2023 (BNSS) for procedure, and a lab ecosystem run by the Directorate of Forensic Science Services under the MHA.
 The history runs from Galton's fingerprint maths in 1892 to NFSU Gandhinagar in 2020, with India holding the unusual honour of opening the world's first fingerprint bureau in Calcutta in 1897.